Cimpress-MCP/gosecret/readme.md

 Gosecret also supports using native template tags.
 The tag format is different from the one previously used by gosecret

-Encrypting and decrypting keys require appropiate tag.
-In the case of encryption, gosecret turn all `goEncrypt` tags to `goDecrypt` tags.
+Encrypting and decrypting keys require appropriate tags.
+In the case of encryption, gosecret will turn all `goEncrypt` tags to `goDecrypt` tags.
 Running gosecret in decryption mode will turn `goDecrypt` tags into plaintext data.

 #### The goEncrypt tag